chrishannaby/ubisense-takehome-api/README.md

 # Ubisense Take-Home exercise for Software Solutions Engineer

 Your task is to take the following design and build a functional version using a JavaScript framework of your choice (Vue.js, React etc.).
 We use Vue.js at Ubisense so that is strongly preferred if you have existing experience.
-There is no time limit for this exercise but ideally you shouldn't need to spend more than a couple of hours.
+There is no time limit for this exercise but ideally you shouldn't be spending more than a couple of hours on your solution.

 The application is a dashboard that displays the current status of work stations in an assembly line.

 ![](screenshot.png)